 “Above all these virtues put on love, which binds them all together in perfect unity” Colossians 3:14.

 The struggle to put on genuine love is real for most of us.
 Nonetheless, with God’s grace and a constant desire to emulate Christ, the struggle may be overcome.
 As Christian educators, recognizing the significance of genuine love in the classroom and outside is paramount to building community.

 “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God” (Micah 6:8).

 Micah instructs us to walk humbly as the Lord requires.
 It is only through humility that we can submit ourselves to a righteous God who provides us guidance.
 Humbly submitting to His counsel and reproof, we begin to see His will, which will lead us as we work on building community.
-In our schools and classrooms it would benefit our Christian deportment to pursue humility at all times, serving others rather than ourselves.
+In our schools and classrooms it would be beneficial to pursue humility at all times, serving others rather than ourselves.

 Seek Mutual Benefit